DR Congo: 'Diplomacy has failed' – DW – 01/29/2025

 What's next?

 In February, Angola will take over the presidency of the African Union.
-President João Lourenço and his Foreign Minister Téte António have already announced plans to use this position to launch a new diplomatic offensive for peace in eastern DR Congo.
+President Lourenco and his Foreign Minister Tete Antonio have already announced plans to use this position to launch a new diplomatic offensive for peace in eastern DR Congo.

 "Despite the failure of previous negotiations, there is no way forward without further peace efforts under Angola's mediation.
-This is about the security of the people, and of course also about resources and lucrative business opportunities," says Angola's expert on eastern DR Congo, Nkikinamo Tussamba, in an interview with DW.
+This is about the security of the people, and of course also about resources and lucrative business opportunities," Nkikinamo Tussamba, an Angolan expert on eastern DR Congo, told DW.

-Naturally, Rwanda is also interested in the region's resources, Tussamba adds: "Rwanda wants peace in the region, but peace on its own terms, a peace that considers its economic interests.
+Tussamba added that, naturally, Rwanda is also interested in the region's resources.
+"Rwanda wants peace in the region, but peace on its terms, a peace that considers its economic interests.
 That's why the Kagame regime has sabotaged the peace process driven by Angola with the support of the US."

-However, sooner or later, a diplomatic solution through the Luanda process will have to be reached, Tussamba concludes.
+According to Tussamba, a diplomatic solution through the Luanda process will have to be reached sooner or later.

+Kerstan from the Konrad Adenauer Foundation shares a similar view.
+"Western countries, including Germany, insist the Luanda process must continue."

 Germany and Europe's Role

+Kerstan added that the Rwandan state budget still largely depends on Western donors.
+"If Western countries unite and say they will no longer provide funding, it would impact Rwanda.
+[Germany] should adjust [its] view of the Rwandan government."

-The prospects for genuine peace in the Great Lakes region are overall very poor, political scientist Jona Thiel stresses: "As long as no trust base even remotely exists, there will be no pacification."
+The prospects for genuine peace in the Great Lakes region are overall very poor.
+"As long as no trust base even remotely exists, there will be no pacification," Thiel, the KFIBS expert, said.